sjanagam-axway/axway-open-docs/content/en/docs/central/env_gw_mgmt/publish_endpoint_to_catalog.md

 ### Errors and debugging

-In the event, there is an error while publishing to catalog.
-The form page will have a large error box explaining what caused the error.
+If there is an error while publishing to catalog, the form page will present a large error box explaining the caused of the error.
 The error may contain references to objects only found when using the CLI or API directly.
 In this case please refer to the [Amplify CLI](/docs/central/cli_central/cli_publish) documentation for further guidance.